Three years ago when I quit my investment banking job to write, I was a beginner writer. (I am still a new writer.)

 I proofread a draft many times to see if it tells a story.
-If I feel that a sentence is out of place or a paragraph should have been a little further down or a scene is taking the focus away from the main theme, I follow my intuition and edit.
+If a sentence is out of place or a paragraph should have been further down or a scene is taking the focus away from the main theme, I edit.

-Every writing piece should have a (striking) beginning and a believable end and a connecting bridge.
+Every writing piece should have a (striking) beginning, a believable end, and a connecting bridge.
 A story is necessary for all forms of writing — even if you are copywriting, writing blog posts, publishing travel articles, or giving writing advice.

 Word your thoughts seamlessly in a story.

-Read how the travel blogger Jodi from LegalNomad talks why travel blogging also needs more storytelling.
+Read how the travel blogger Jodi from LegalNomad talks about why travel blogging also needs more storytelling.

 Now I am giving the cliched advice that writing more is the best way to improve your writing skills.
-When writing feels really hard and I want to give up, which still happens, I remind myself that I have to write to get past the fear of writing.
+When writing feels hard and I want to give up, I remind myself I have to write to get past the fear of writing.
 Otherwise, I will never make it to the other end.

 Write, my friend.
-With time, the words you write hold each other’s hands to climb like a vine in the beautiful garden where red roses of stories blossom and honeybees buzz on the marigolds of poems.
+With time, the words you write hold each other’s hands and climb up the walls of your beautiful garden.
+There red roses of stories blossom and honey bees buzz on the marigolds of poems.